Spain · Close Protection & Executive Security

 Important Warnings

-- The FCDO specifically warns of a high terrorism threat in Spain following the 2017 attacks.
+- The FCDO maintains a high terrorism threat rating for Spain following the 2017 attacks.
 Apply heightened vigilance at crowded public venues, tourist sites, and transport hubs.

-- Pickpocket teams at Barajas airport arrivals and on Metro Line 8 from the airport target newly arrived passengers.
+- Pickpocket teams at Barajas airport arrivals and on the metro line from the airport target newly arrived passengers.
 Secure luggage and valuables before the airport exit.

 - Major demonstrations on the Castellana can block primary routes.
 Monitor the political calendar and have route alternatives for important appointments.